9 Questions for Dan Buettner: Happiness Lessons From the Happiest Places in the World

 5. How important is wealth and money to happiness?

 DB: When you evaluate your life overall, money is important.
-Millionaires are generally happier than people who make 30k a year.
-But 75k is about the cap.
-If you make more than that, then your day to day experience doesn’t get any better—you just have more stuff.
+Millionaires are generally happier than people who make $30,000 a year.
+But $75,000 is about the cap.
+If you make more than that, then your day-to-day experience doesn’t get any better — you just have more stuff.
 This 75k marker is an average and is also on a sliding scale based on where you live (75k in NYC doesn’t mean the same things that it means in a rural community).

 6. How important is health to happiness?

 DB: Health and happiness go hand in hand.
 You cannot pull the two apart, and one doesn’t exist without the other.
-If you are among the happiest 20% of people, you live around 8 years longer than the saddest.
+If you are among the happiest 20 percent of people, you live around eight years longer than the saddest.
 So a real strategy for living longer is getting happier.

 7. How much do you think someone’s individual temperament affects their happiness?